 Kids love playing with paint, especially on the beach!
 So if you have some extra oil pastels or other colored items on hand (many of them wash off easily during a swim), let your kids use these things to make colorful pictures in the sand.
 They can create anything they want, and the clean-up is easy.

 Your child can learn many different things while building sandcastles on the beach.
-For example, you can create different types of castles talking about other countries and their history.
+For example, you can create different types of castles from other countries and their history.

 They will be getting physical activity, running back and forth to get water.
 This activity also helps them use math skills by measuring different amounts of sand vs. water.

-Additional Fun Educational Sand Activities to Do at the Beach
+More Fun Learning Activities to Do at the Beach

 Sand is such a great way to experience sensory play at the beach.
 As a teacher, I love having sensory play.
 Different textures and feelings can help children discover what they do and don’t enjoy.
 For example, some kids may like wet sand, and some may not.
 Some kids may find sand at the beaches nice, but sand at the lake not so much.